Skip to main content

 Methanol Reformer commissions BioH2 genset using bio-methanol with DRIV Hydrogen

-The commissioning highlights the combined efforts of Methanol Reformer and DRIV Hydrogen teams, highlighting operational reliability, low maintenance requirements, and continuous 24/7 H2 supply.
+The commissioning highlights the combined efforts of Methanol Reformer and DRIV Hydrogen teams, ensuring reliable operation, continuous 24/7 energy supply and low-maintenance performance.
+Key objectives of this deployment include:

 “This is a significant milestone for us.
 The production of our first kilogram of H2 demonstrates that the technology works and provides us with a solid foundation for further development.
 Our collaboration with Methanol Reformer has played a crucial role in reaching this stage,” said Kristian Morken, Chief Executive Officer of DRIV Hydrogen.